tcaudilllg/QB-Disassembly/Project: POKE.md

 Results:
 About four lines filled with blue, then program end.
 Environment became unresponsive.

-Here's the code from the coercer:
+Here's the code from the coercer (exio.asm, line 40):
 ```
 ;***
 ;I4toU2